Luke-Nicklin/battleships/README.md

 ### Code

-- CodeInstitute - JavaScript module helped me to implement certain aspects of the code such as the moves array, playGame function and else/if statements.
-It also showed me how to change the images when a button is selected using template literals in the example project video.
+- CodeInstitute - Python module helped me gain a good understanding of the fundamentals such as variables, operators, functions and classes.
+These concepts allowed me to build the foundation of the Battleships game.
-- StackOverflow - Helped me to troubleshoot issues I was having with JavaScrip throughout the project.
+- StackOverflow - Helped me to troubleshoot issues I was having with Python throughout the project.
-- SheCodes - Helped me work out how to use event listeners for the buttons.
+- [Knowledge Mavens - How to Code Battleship in Python - Single Player Game](https://www.youtube.com/watch?v=tF1WRCrd_HQ) was used to help me better understand different ways to use Python to make the game work.
-- [Code with Ania Kubów](https://www.youtube.com/watch?v=RwFeg0cEZvQ) was used to help me better understand different ways to use JavaScript to make the game work.
+- Zed Shaw's 'Learn Python 3 the Hard Way' book helped me to practice working with Python code, providing multiple exercises to work through.